 While our current supply, processing and manufacturing capabilities are sufficient to meet our present business needs, we are in the process of expanding these capabilities as we continue to grow and scale our business.
 In June 2024, we announced plans to develop our second egg washing and packing facility in Seymour, Indiana, and we continue to pursue growth in our farm network in order to ensure adequate supply.
 In January 2025, we announced that we plan to install an additional Moba egg grading system at Egg Central Station in Missouri.
-There is risk in our ability to effectively continue to scale production and processing and manufacturing capacity to effectively allocate product supply across our stock keeping units.
+There is risk in our ability to effectively continue to scale production and processing and manage our supply chain requirements.
+We must accurately forecast demand for our products in order to ensure we have adequate processing and manufacturing capacity to effectively allocate product supply across our stock keeping units.